yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/classes-objects/index.md

 It's safe to say all scholars in _this camp_ are studying Swift, but it's unlikely that every scholar is in grade 10, and extremely unlikely that everyone has the same name.

 Luckily, Swift gives us a way to personalize each object when it's created.
 It will look similar to the way we pass arguments to functions.
-We will do with with an **initializer**.
+We will do this with an **initializer**.

 ## Initializer